Adaminaby, Old Adaminaby & Anglers Reach

 Historic Snowy Mountains Region

-There are actually two Adaminabys.
-The original, dating from the colonial period, lies under the waters of Lake Eucumbene, which was created as part of the Snowy Mountains Scheme in 1958.
+Actually, there are two Adaminabys.
+The original, colonial-era Adaminaby lies under the waters of Lake Eucumbene, which was created in 1958 as part of the Snowy Mountains Scheme.
 About 100 buildings, including most of the historic landmarks, were moved to the site of the new town on higher ground.

 European graziers arrived in the 1830s but there was little development in the area until the 1850s when gold was discovered.
 In 1885 the town was proclaimed and, against much local sentiment, was named Seymour.